transparency-dev/trillian-tessera/storage/gcp/README.md

 This table is used to coordinate publication of new checkpoints, ensuring that checkpoints are not published more frequently than configured.

+### `GCCoord`
+This table is used to coordinate garbage collection of partial tiles and entry bundles which have been make obsolete by the continued growth of the log.

 ## Life of a leaf

 1. Leaves are submitted by the binary built using Tessera via a call the storage's `Add` func.